morrownr/8821au-20210708/README.md

 Channels for 5 GHz: Not all devices are capable of using DFS channels.
 It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 161 in order for all of your devices to work on 5 GHz.
 (For US, other countries may vary.)

-Best location for the wifi router/access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
+Best location for the WiFi router/access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
 You may have to test to see what the best location is in your environment.

-Check congestion: There are apps available for smart phones that allow you to check the congestion levels on wifi channels.
+Check congestion: There are apps available for smart phones that allow you to check the congestion levels on WiFi channels.
 The apps generally go by the name of ```WiFi Analyzer``` or something similar.

 After making and saving changes, reboot the router.